vinaygoel/ars-workshop/README.md

 ## Jupyter Notebooks

-You can analyze ARS data with [Jupyter notebooks](http://jupyter.org/)
+You can also analyze ARS data using [Jupyter notebooks](http://jupyter.org/)

-Start the ARS Jupyter notebook container as a daemon process:
+To start the ARS Jupyter notebook docker container, run:

 ```
 docker run -i -t -d -p 8888:8888 -v $ARS_WORKSHOP_DIR:/ars-workshop -v $ARS_EXERCISES_DATA_DIR:/ars-data vinaygoel/ars-docker-notebooks
 ```

-You can now open up the [Jupyter notebook dashboard](http://localhost:8888/) on your browser.
+You can now access the [Jupyter notebook dashboard](http://localhost:8888/) on your browser.
 In the dashboard, navigate to the `/ars-workshop/notebooks/` folder and open your notebook of choice.
 The datasets will be available under `/ars-data`

 ## Appendix